mawadhi/BIMRAI/README.md

-# Building Information Modeling and Rendering for Artificial Intelligence
+# Building Information Modeling and Rendering for Artificial Intelligence (BIMrAI)